yasuyuki-baba/cheapsynth01/README.md

    - LFO: Can be routed to either VCO (pitch modulation) or VCF (filter modulation)

 3. **Dynamic Routing**:
-   - Filter Type parameter switches between vintage and modern filter
+   - Filter Type parameter switches between Original (vintage) and Modern filter types
+   - Each filter type has its own resonance control: Toggle mode for Original VCF and Continuous mode for Modern VCF
    - Feet parameter switches between Tone and Noise generators within the VCO Processor
    - LFO Target parameter determines modulation destination